Fountain Lake, Arkansas: Geography

-The community is named for a former estate on the southern edge of the area.
+The community is named for a former resort on the southern edge of the area.
 The location is directly off Highway 7, across from Fountain Lake Center (a strip mall), and can be identified by a large stucco entrance gate and a long tree-lined drive.
 The property contains remnants of a large home, barn, and other out-buildings.
 A small lake with an ornamental fountain are intact.
 The property is privately owned.

 The Fountain Lake Center, historical Fountain Lake estate, and Fountain Lake School are not actually in the town limits of Fountain Lake.
 The town limits include approximately 3 mi (and community roads attached) along Highway 5 and 2 mi along Highway 128.
 All other associated property outside these limits is part of Garland County, not the town of Fountain Lake.